 Our full-time courses are all taught during the week so you should expect to be on campus for 2 to 3 days a week, with your classes generally scheduled between 9:00am– 5:30pm.
 We try to ensure that your classes are timetabled together to allow you to study alongside your other commitments.

 Our part-time Masters lectures are timetabled over weekends.
 You should expect teaching weekends to usually have classes on both Saturday and Sunday, but the number of weekends for your programme will be spread across 2 years.
-For example, if you study a programme that has 16 weekends, this might mean you have 8 weekends of classroom tuition in the first year, and a further 8 weekends in the second year.
+For example, if you study a programme that has the equivalent of 16 weekends, this might mean you have the equivalent of 8 weekends of tuition in the first year, and a further 8 weekends in the second year.
 Almost all part-time students work full-time, so its important that the timetable is less intensive to allow students to combine both work and study.

 Whether you study full-time during the week, or part-time at weekends, you will still be able to access all campus facilities throughout the duration of your studies; whether you want somewhere quiet to work on an assignment, or to meet up with one of your lecturers to discuss a topic in more detail.